The meeting was convened by videoconference at 9:00 a.m.

 Thomas E. Luebke, Secretary

-A. Approval of the minutes of the 20 July meeting.
-Secretary Luebke reported that the minutes of the July meeting were circulated to the Commission members in advance.
-The Commission approved the minutes; Mr. Luebke said the document will be available on the Commission’s website.
+A. Approval of the minutes of the 19 May meeting.
+Secretary Luebke reported that the minutes of the May meeting were circulated to the Commission members in advance.
+Upon a motion by Mr. Moore with second by Mr. Stroik, the Commission approved the minutes.

 II.
 Submissions and Reviews

-At this point, the Commission departed from the order of the agenda to consider items II.C, II.E.1, II.E.2, II.E.3, and II.F.
-Secretary Luebke said that the Commission had identified these submissions as ones that could be approved without presentations.
+At this point, the Commission departed from the order of the agenda to consider two of the cases from agenda item II.E.
+Secretary Luebke said that the Commission may wish to act on these submissions without a presentation.

 The Commission returned to the order of the agenda with item II.B.